Teaching Buyouts/Teaching Loads

 Our approach to balancing these priorities is to engage in a process that includes consultation with each department about its current classroom teaching policies, a survey of teaching loads in departments at peer institutions, and careful comparisons of teaching practices in the departments in the school.
 The established teaching load determined for each department is sent to the appropriate chair.

 It is to be stressed that course buyouts may be granted only for particular reasons and on a temporary basis (usually no more than one academic year), and are, under no circumstances, to become routine.
 The chair has the discretion to grant or deny any such request and must take into consideration not only the desires of the faculty member but the needs of the department for instruction by full time faculty.
 Any request to buyout of teaching also requires the approval of the dean.

-The course buyout rate will be based on a formula, which assigns 45% of a faculty member’s academic base salary (ABS) to his or her classroom teaching.
+The course buyout rate will be based on a formula, which assigns 45% of a faculty member’s academic base salary (ABS) and associated fringe benefits to his or her classroom teaching.
 This is to take into account formally that portion of a faculty member’s effort that is devoted to university and departmental service (5%).

 Teaching load: 4 courses/year

 ABS plus Fringe: $50,000

 Buyout: 1 course